lci108/Brick-Game-Refactor-Java/README.md

 - **Spooky Block**: Initially adorned with pumpkins hanging below, the Spooky Block transforms into a regular Spooked Block after being hit once.
 Spooked Blocks spawn randomly on the screen and are destroyed upon impact.

 - **Mystery Block**: Striking this block triggers the drop of a Mystery Bonus.
 Upon collision with the paddle, players have a 50% chance to gain +5 score or freeze the paddle for 3 seconds.
 A countdown penalty label warns players during the freeze.

-To enhance maintainability, developers can easily configure the chances for each block, adding a layer of customization to increase the fun factor.
+- To enhance maintainability, developers can easily configure the chances for each block, adding a layer of customization to increase the fun factor.

+- **Moving Impenetrable Block**: A new block, the impenetrable block, is introduced.
+This block only spawns during the last level and exhibits movement behavior.The impenetrable block is implemented with the ability to move horizontally.
+It enhances the challenge in the final level, requiring players to adapt to the dynamic behavior of this special block.

 **2)New Blocks Layout**: The revamped logic for 8 custom layout levels ensures a challenging and strategic progression through the game.
 - I've revamped the game's logic, introducing 8 levels with custom layouts.
 Each level presents a unique challenge, offering a more engaging and strategic gaming experience.
 The speed of the ball dynamically changes across levels, ensuring a progressively challenging adventure.